MusicDin/kubitect/docs/user-guide/local-development.md

 <h1 align="center">Local development</h1>

-This tutorial shows how to use the project without creating any files outside the project's directory and how to build a CLI tool manually.
+This document shows how to build a CLI tool manually and how to use the project without creating any files outside the project's directory.

 ## Clone the project